 Does your dog frequently scratch a specific part of his body and or scoot across the floor?
 If yes, then there’s a possibility that your dog has already developed allergies.
 To treat your dog’s allergies in the best possible way, it is essential to know what kind of allergies he has.
 It is quite a challenging task for you.
 But, how can you start treating your dog if you will not be able to do so?
 Hence the following are the several types of allergic conditions that your dog might probably acquire.

-Just like people, dogs are prone to allergies in which they often show some of the allergic symptoms.
+Just like people, dogs are prone to allergies in which they often show some allergic symptoms.
 In this case, their immune system begins to recognize allergens, which cause an extreme allergic reaction to your dog.
-These allergens could be grasses or pollens which are abundant in outdoor areas and also the molds, cleaning chemical, wool, or cotton that are most likely to be seen frequently in indoors.
+These allergens could be grasses or pollens which are abundant in outdoor areas and also the molds, cleaning chemicals, wool, or cotton that are most likely to be seen frequently indoors.

-You must be able to identify if your dog is allergic to some things that are in your home, which is referred to as year-round symptoms.
-Or, if he’s reacting when exposed to outdoors, hence, also called as a seasonal problem.
+You must be able to identify if your dog is allergic to some things that are in your home, which are referred to as year-round symptoms.
+Or, if he’s reacting when exposed to outdoors, hence, also called a seasonal problem.

 Thus, these are the following tips for finding these environmental allergies and some suggestions on how to resolve those environmental irritants.

 - Don’t allow your dog to be over-vaccinated or over-medicated.
 This will make their immune system overdrive in such a way that an overactive immune system sets the stage for allergic conditions.

 - If he keeps on scratching his irritated skin, bathe him.

-- Make sure that your dog drinks water in high quality and doesn’t contain fluoride.
+- Make sure that your dog drinks the water of high quality and doesn’t contain fluoride.